What is Joaquin Niemann Wearing At The Genesis Invitational?

-Take a look at the new Adidas clothing Joaquin Niemann wore at Riviera for the Genesis Invitational
+Take a look at the new Adidas clothing Joaquin Niemann is wearing at Riviera for the Genesis Invitational

 What is Joaquin Niemann wearing?